 - Slowly drive backwards and forwards

 - Dig yourself out with a shovel

 You can try creating your own track by digging out the sand in a particular direction you want to drive in.
 Clear the sand away from your axles, diffs and undercarriage.

 - Lay down your EXITRAX Recovery Board

 Since you’ve done all the digging, lay down your exitrax.

 - Use your snatch strap

-If all else fails, hopefully you’re with a mate who can bail you out with a snatch.
+If all else fails, hopefully, you’re with a mate who can bail you out with a snatch.

 Essential 4×4 gear when driving on sand

-- Long handed shovel
+- Long handled shovel